-- Using a spreader or shovel, distribute a very thin layer of Soil3 on top of seeds just to the point of lightly covering (no more than 1/4" thick – any deeper with smoother the seed – adequate light speeds germination).
+- Follow with Soil3 again, but this time as a nutritious mulch on top of the seed you spread.
+Using a compost spreader or shovel, distribute a very thin layer of Soil3 on top of seeds just to the point of lightly covering (no more than 1/4" thick – any deeper will smother the seed – adequate light speeds germination).
 Careful: not too much.

-Using Soil3 compost as a nutritious mulch over turfgrass seed, instead of wheat straw, has many benefits.
+Using Soil3 compost as a nutritious mulch over grass seed, instead of wheat straw, has many benefits.
 This is applicable in all seeded situations, from the home landscape to commercial sod production.

 Wheat straw can smother seeds and seedlings, plus it brings in weed seeds.
 Since Soil3 is produced via a natural high-heat composting method, it's free of weeds.
 Additional benefits of Soil3 over wheat straw include adding nutrients, and improving germination and speeding up lawn coverage in two ways: (1) moisture retention of the soil is consistent and (2) Soil3 is black and thus holds heat from sunlight.

-Review our case studies showcasing growing a lawn with Soil3 compost:
+Review our two case studies showcasing growing a lawn with Soil3 compost:

 Did this help you out?
 Have any questions for clarity?
 Leave a comment below!